membraneframework/membrane_tutorials/rtsp_to_hls/01_Introduction.md

-In this tutorial we will demonstrate the demo of [RTSP to HLS transcoder](https://github.com/membraneframework/membrane_demo/tree/master/rtsp_to_hls).
+In this tutorial we demonstrate the [RTSP to HLS](https://github.com/membraneframework/membrane_demo/tree/master/rtsp_to_hls) demo.

 # Introduction

 ## Use case

-In our scenario we have a surveillance camera, which is providing a video stream.
-Say, that we would like to stream this video to multiple viewers, for them to be easily accessible in the web browser.
+Suppose that we have a surveillance camera, which is providing us with a video stream.
+We would like to stream this video to multiple viewers, for them to be easily accessible in the web browser.

+Unfortunately for us, we cannot stream and display RTSP to a web browser - that's why we need to convert it to another format - in our case it's going to be HLS.
+In this tutorial you will learn how the RTSP to HLS converter works.

+In this tutorial we will explain how the RTSP to HLS converter using Membrane works.

 ## Our solution

-First of all, the vast majority of surveillance cameras use [RTSP]() for transmitting data so we have no choice but to use RTSP for receiving the stream from the camera.
+First of all, the vast majority of surveillance cameras use RTSP for transmitting data so we have no choice but to use RTSP for receiving the stream from the camera.

 You might wonder, why don't we just play the RTSP stream and finish here.
 Technically it is possible - if you have [VLC](https://wiki.videolan.org/Documentation:Installing_VLC) or [ffmpeg](https://ffmpeg.org/download.html) installed you can play our sample RTSP stream by running respectively